-- (1) A claim form a party may choose an alternative method of service after taking reasonable steps to personally serve the claim form. - (2) Where a party - (a) chooses an alternative method of service; and - (b) the Court is asked to take any step, including the filing of a default judgment, on the basis that the claim form has been served, the party who served the claim form must file evidence on affidavit proving that it was impracticable to personally serve the defendant and that the method of service was sufficient to enable the defendant to ascertain the contents of the claim form. - (3) An affidavit under paragraph (2) must - (a) exhibit a copy of the documents served; - (b) give details of the attempts made to personally serve the defendant;
+(1) A party may choose an alternative method of service after taking reasonable steps to personally serve the claim form.

+- (2) Where a party - - (a) chooses an alternative method of service; and

+(b) the Court is asked to take any step, including the filing of a default judgment, on the basis that the claim form has been served, the party who served the claim form must file evidence on affidavit proving that it was impracticable to personally serve the defendant and that the method of service was sufficient to enable the defendant to ascertain the contents of the claim form.

+(3) An affidavit under paragraph (2) must -

-- (c) give details of the alternative method of service used; - (d) show that - (i) the person intended to be served was able to ascertain the contents of the documents; or - (ii) it is likely that he would have been able to do so; and - (e) state the time when the person served was or was likely to have been in a position to ascertain the contents of the documents. - (4) The attorney for the claimant must immediately refer any affidavit filed under paragraph (2) to the Listing Office for a hearing on the papers before a judge or registrar who must - (a) consider the evidence; and - (b) endorse on the affidavit whether it satisfactorily proves service. - (5) If the Court is not satisfied that it was impracticable to personally serve the defendant or that the method of service chosen was sufficient to enable the defendant to ascertain the contents of the claim form, the court office must fix a date, time and place to consider making an order under rule 5.14 and give at least seven days' notice to the claimant or the claimant's attorney.
+- (a) exhibit a copy of the documents served; - (b) give details of the attempts made to personally serve the defendant; - (c) give details of the alternative method of service used; - (d) show that ---

+$(\ensuremath{\textbf{i}})$ the person intended to be served was able to ascertain the contents of the documents; or

+(ii) it is likely that he would have been able to do so; and

+(e) state the time when the person served was or was likely to have been in a position to ascertain the contents of the documents.

+(4) The attorney for the claimant must immediately refer any affidavit filed under paragraph (2) to the Listing Office for a hearing on the papers before a judge or registrar who must -

+- (a) consider the evidence; and - (b) endorse on the affidavit whether it satisfactorily proves service.

+(5) If the Court is not satisfied that it was impracticable to personally serve the defendant or that the method of service chosen was sufficient to enable the defendant to ascertain the contents of the claim form, the court office must fix a date, time and place to consider making an order under rule 5.14 and give at least seven days' notice to the claimant or the claimant's attorney.

-5.13 Alternative Methods of Service.
-This provision outlines the procedure relating to Alternative Methods of Service if personal service of the Claim Form cannot be effected or it is impracticable to effect personal service.
+This provision outlines the procedure relating to alternative methods of service if personal service of the claim form cannot be effected or it is impracticable to effect personal service (formerly known as "substituted service", with applications made pursuant to Order 61, rule 4 of the RSC).

-Formerly known as substituted service with applications made pursuant to Order 61 R 4 of the RSC.
-The general rule is that where a document requires personal service, no order for substituted service can be made unless it is demonstrated that it is impracticable to personally serve the Claim Form.
-This rule allows for alternate service to be made, in the absence of a court order, with alternate service method supported by Affidavit.
+The general rule is that where a document requires personal service, no order for substituted service can be made unless it is demonstrated that it is impracticable to personally serve the claim form.
+This rule allows for alternative service to be made, in the absence of a court order, with the method of alternate service supported by affidavit.

-- 5.13 (1) The Claimant should take all reasonable steps to personally file the claim form.
-If unable to effect personal service, the Claimant may serve the claim form by alternative method without leave of the court. - 5.13 (2) The Claimant who choses an alternative method of service and who makes application to the court for a step to be taken in the action, inclusive of filing a default judgment on the basis that the claim form has been served must file evidence in Affidavit form outlining the details and attempts taken to personally serve the claim form to show that it was impracticable to personally serve the claim form and that the alternative method was sufficient to enable the defendant of notice of the contents of the claim form.
-Details of the alternative method of service must also be stated in the Affidavit.
-8
+CPR 5.13 (1): The claimant should take all reasonable steps to personally file the claim form.
+If unable to effect personal service, the claimant may serve the claim form by an alternative method without leave of the court.

+CPR 5.13 (2): The claimant who choses an alternative method of service and who makes application to the court for a step to be taken in the action, inclusive of filing a default judgment on the basis that the claim form has been served must file evidence in affidavit form outlining the details and attempts taken to personally serve the claim form to show that it was impracticable to personally serve the claim form and that the alternative method was sufficient to enable the defendant of notice of the contents of the claim form.
+Details of the alternative method of service must also be stated in the affidavit.